Technowise/spottit/README.md

   * Bug fix: Fixed logic for showing 'Join button in the Resume game view.
 * 0.0.34
   * Bug fix: Flair selected was not getting applied to post through submitPost call.
 It is addressed now by using setPostFlair after the submitPost call.
+* 0.0.35
+  * Enhancement: Show percentile of the user among the leaderboard in toast message after finishing the game.

 ## Links
 ### Demo